 What are Sororities?

-Greek-letter social organizations are commonly referred to as fraternities for male groups, and sororities for female groups.
+Greek-letter social organizations are commonly referred to as fraternities for majority-male groups, and sororities for majority-female groups.
 Since the founding of the first sorority in 1851, these organizations have thrived and multiplied, while making a positive and tremendous impact on the service and social structure of higher education systems throughout Canada and the United States.
 Sororities are organizations formed around a base set of values that their organization and its events, rituals, and standards are structured around.
 Sororities aim to foster social, philanthropic, service, academic, leadership, and personal development along its members.

 Is Housing Available?